Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 Mathnasium doesn't publish its prices, and that's by design.
 Each of its 1,000+ franchise centers sets its own rates, which means parents walk into an assessment without knowing what they'll be quoted.
 I pulled pricing data from Reddit communities and parent review sites across the US to build the most complete picture of what Mathnasium actually costs in 2026, by region, grade level, and session format, so you can walk in prepared.

-Mathnasium's website does not reveal pricing for any programs.
-They ask to fill out the form, and then, based on the initial meeting, they quote the price.
+Mathnasium's website does not reveal Mathnasium prices for any programs, so parents asking how much is Mathnasium tutoring won't find an answer there.
+They ask you to fill out a form, and then, based on the initial meeting, they quote the price.

-For parents who are weighing their math tutoring options and would like to know how much Mathnasium costs over a month, we have compiled this parent-reported Mathnasium cost table.
+For parents who are weighing their math tutoring options and want a clear answer to how much does Mathnasium cost per month, we compiled this parent-reported Mathnasium cost table.

-Note: Your local Mathnasium center will quote differently based on location, session frequency, grade level, and the plan they build for your child.
+Note: Mathnasium prices per month are not fixed; your local Mathnasium center will quote differently based on location, session frequency, grade level, and the plan they build for your child.

 Non-US markets for reference: Peel Region, Canada: ~$273 USD/month (converted from CAD $379).
 UK in-person: ~$381 USD/month (converted from £300).
 Labeled separately as non-US context only.